Guidance

 No fixed time frames are laid down in UK legislation or guidelines for responding to a request for information from the VMD.
 This reflects the fact that the appropriate time frame will depend mainly on the urgency of the pharmacovigilance issue and its potential impact on public or animal health.
 The VMD will ensure that requests for information from MAHs have a clear deadline when needed and this deadline should be appropriate to the complexity and urgency of the issue.
 The VMD will liaise with MAHs regarding the appropriate deadline, as required.
 Failure of MAHs to provide the necessary information/data within the deadline may be considered as non-compliance.

-UK legislation and guidelines do not specify deadlines for submission of safety variation applications.
 As with responding to requests for information from the VMD, deadlines for submission of safety variations will depend on the urgency and potential public or animal health impact of the pharmacovigilance issue.
-The VMD will ensure that requests for safety variations have a clear deadline and this deadline should be appropriate to the complexity and urgency of the issue.
-The VMD will liaise with MAHs regarding the appropriate deadline, as required.
+In general, any variation requested should be submitted to the VMD within six months.
+Should the VMD require a variation to be submitted within a different timeframe the VMD will liaise with the MAH regarding the appropriate deadline.
 Failure of MAHs to submit the variation application within the deadline may be considered as non-compliance.

-Because of the objectives of post-authorisation safety studies there is considerable potential for safety signals to arise or changes in the balance of risks and benefits of products to be identified.
-Therefore reporting and submission to the VMD of interim and final study reports from such studies has an important role in protecting public or animal health.
-Where appropriate, the VMD will scrutinise protocols prior to the initiation of post-authorisation safety studies.
+Because of the objectives of post-marketing surveillance studies there is considerable potential for safety signals to arise or changes in the balance of benefits and risks of products to be identified.
+Therefore, reporting and submission to the VMD of interim and final study reports from such studies has an important role in protecting public or animal health.
+Where appropriate, the VMD will scrutinise protocols prior to the initiation of post-marketing surveillance studies.
 The VMD checks that relevant adverse event reports are submitted from those studies and monitors the submission of interim and final study reports.
-Guidance on post-authorisation safety studies is available in Post Authorisation Safety Studies.
+Guidance on post-marketing surveillance studies is available in Guideline V Post-marketing surveillance studies.

 2. Pharmacovigilance Inspections

-The VMD inspects all marketing authorisation holders (MAH) to ensure that they have the personnel, systems and facilities in place to comply with their pharmacovigilance obligations.
+The VMD inspects all MAHs to ensure that they have the personnel, systems, and facilities in place to comply with their pharmacovigilance obligations as described in the VMR 2013 (as amended) Schedule 1 Part 8 paragraph 60A.
 Any MAH with a product authorised in GB can be subject to a pharmacovigilance inspection by the VMD, which may also include any of their partners or service providers.
-If pharmacovigilance activities are performed outside GB, the VMD may ask company personnel from other country sites to participate in an inspection at a GB site.

 2.1 Types of inspection